-Contraventions by MGL in relation to the EANR Fund
+Contraventions by Mr Arora in relation to the EANR Fund

-- 71. In relation to the EANR Fund, the DFSA finds that MGL has committed the following contraventions: - 71.1 MGL failed to comply with CIR 15.1.3(2)(b), 15.1.3(2)(c), 15.1.6(2), 15.1.6(3) and 15.1.6(4) in its marketing of the EANR Fund.
-In doing so, MGL also contravened GEN Rule 4.2.2 (Principle 2 for Authorised Firms) by failing to act with due, skill, care and diligence; - 71.2 MGL did not have an authorised Compliance Officer/MLRO in place when it commenced marketing the EANR Fund and during the period when the majority of the marketing of the fund was carried out (see paragraph 57 above).
-In doing so, MGL failed to comply with GEN Rule 4.2.4 (Principle 4 for Authorised Firms) by failing to maintain adequate and competent human resources to conduct and manage its affairs; - 71.3 When a member of its compliance function (namely, SM2) repeatedly and formally raised serious concerns about MGL's marketing of the EANR Fund in the period between October 2017 and February 2018 (see paragraphs 69 and 70 above), MGL failed to take any steps to address those concerns including but not limited to: - 71.3.1 stopping its promotion of the EANR Fund; - 71.3.2 disclosing to its Clients and customers the concerns raised, particularly the lack of adequate arrangements to safeguard investment monies.
-MGL did not disclose to any Client or customer that the EANR Fund did not have a dedicated bank account or adequate custodian arrangements for investment monies; and - 71.3.3 failing to attempt to obtain refunds for its Clients of monies invested in the EANR Fund, even after MGL had stated to EGME, the Fund Sponsor, that it would take this course of action on 28 October 2017 (see paragraph 70.2 above).
+- 72. In relation to the EANR Fund, the DFSA finds that Mr Arora was knowingly concerned in the following contraventions: - 72.1 MGL failed to comply with CIR 15.1.3(2)(b), 15.1.3(2)(c), 15.1.6(2), 15.1.6(3) and 15.1.6(4) in its marketing of the EANR Fund.
+In doing so, MGL also contravened GEN Rule 4.2.2 (Principle 2 for Authorised Firms) by failing to act with due, skill, care and diligence.
+Mr Arora was knowingly concerned in these contraventions because he was the MGL officer who was directly responsible for marketing the EANR Fund.
+He is nominated as the "Fund Leader" in the EANR Fund's marketing material.
+He actively promoted the EANR Fund to his contacts and Clients, instructed MGL staff to promote the EANR Fund to other investors, and participated in promotional events for the Fund such as investor presentations.
+He was also the SEO of MGL and therefore responsible for MGL's compliance with DFSA administered legislation; - 72.2 MGL did not have an authorised Compliance Officer/MLRO in place when it commenced marketing the EANR Fund and during the period when the majority of the marketing of the fund was carried out (see paragraph 58 above).
+In doing so, MGL failed to comply with GEN Rule 4.2.4 (Principle 4 for Authorised Firms) by failing to maintain adequate and competent human resources to conduct and manage its affairs.
+Mr Arora was knowingly concerned in these contraventions because, as the SEO of MGL, he was directly responsible for ensuring that MGL had adequate and competent human resources;

+- 72.3 When a member of its compliance function (namely, SM2) repeatedly and formally raised serious concerns about MGL's marketing of the EANR Fund in the period between October 2017 and February 2018 (see paragraphs 70 and 71 above), MGL failed to take any steps to address those concerns including but not limited to: - 72.3.1 stopping its promotion of the EANR Fund; - 72.3.2 disclosing to its Clients and customers the concerns raised, particularly the lack of adequate arrangements to safeguard investment monies.
+MGL did not disclose to any Client or customer that the EANR Fund did not have a dedicated bank account or adequate custodian arrangements for investment monies; and - 72.3.3 failing to attempt to obtain refunds for its Clients of monies invested in the EANR Fund, even after MGL had stated to EGME, the Fund Sponsor, that it would take this course of action on 28 October 2017 (see paragraph 71.2 above).